coobas/europython-24/slides.md

 - `wait` gives us more flexibility and control over the futures while waiting.
   - We can use waiting timeout.
+  - Can wait for first completed, all completed, or first exception.
   - We can, e.g., cancel futures that have not started running.

 ```python